Kiran Deshmukh

 Vice Admiral Kiran Deshmukh, AVSM, VSM is a former Flag officer in the Indian Navy.
 He last served as the Chief of Materiel.
-He earlier served as the Controller Warship Production and Acquisition and as the Admiral Superintendent Naval Dockyard (Visakhapatnam).
+He earlier served as the Controller of Warship Production and Acquisition and as the Admiral Superintendent Naval Dockyard (Visakhapatnam).

 Early life and education

 Deshmukh attended the Veermata Jijabai Technological Institute (VJTI) in Mumbai, where he obtained a Bachelor of Engineering degree.

 Naval career

 Deshmukh was commissioned into the Indian Navy as an Engineer officer on 31 March 1986.
 He attended the Indian Institute of Technology, Madras obtaining a Master of Technology degree.
 He also attended the Defence Services Staff College, Wellington.